+44 (0)113 343 7454

 'Shame and Prophecy: Approaches Past and Present.'
 Biblical Interpretation 8/3 (2000): 255-75.

 Contributions to edited volumes

-Brother, Sister, Rape: Hebrew Bible and Popular Culture, in Blyth, Caroline, Emily Colgan and Katie Edwards (eds), Rape Culture, Gender Violence and Religion: Biblical Perspectives.
-New York: Palgrave Macmillan (forthcoming 2018).
+Brother, Sister, Rape: Hebrew Bible and Popular Culture, in Blyth, Caroline, Emily Colgan and Katie Edwards (eds), Rape Culture, Gender Violence and Religion: Biblical Perspectives (Religion and Radicalism).
+New York: Palgrave Macmillan (2018): 35-50.

 'Within and Without Purity, Danger, Honour, and Shame: Anthropological Approaches in Feminist Hebrew Bible Studies,' in Scholz, Susanne (ed.), Feminist Interpretation of the Hebrew Bible in Retrospect (volume 3, Methods).
 Sheffield: Phoenix (2016): 111-135.

 'Social-Scientific Approaches,' in O'Brien, Julia M. (ed. in chief), The Oxford Encyclopedia of the Bible and Gender Studies.
 Oxford: Oxford University Press (2014): 411-420.